khuyentran1401/Efficient_Python_tricks_and_tools_for_data_scientists/Chapter6/Chapter6.md

-# Jupyter Notebook
+# Cool Tools

-Jupyter Notebook is a popular tool among data scientists.
-This chapter covers some libraries and tools to improve Jupyter Notebook experience.
+This chapter covers some tools that are not necessarily used for a data science but very useful and cool.